jiyakeshwani/Data-Visualisation/README.md

 Fleet Sizing

-Active Module Window:

-Displays:

-Best Scenarios for the selected module

-Interactive graph/visualization

-Active/selected variables list

-Graph Visualization:

-Plots data based on selected variables

-Hovering on points reveals a Details Card

-Smooth fade-in animations on hover

-Key Performance Indicators Panel:

-Shows key metrics affected by selected variables

-2. ✏️ Edit Variables — Slide-Over Panel
-An interactive right-side panel that enables real-time variable configuration.

-Key Functionalities:
-Search Input:

-Top-positioned, case-insensitive filtering

-Category-wise Listing:

-Variables grouped by category

-Chip-style toggle UI for selection

-Hover Interaction (1.5s delay):

-Contextual popup showing:

-Variable name

-Description

-Edit button

-Edit Flow:

-Inline form with:

-Monthly cost inputs

-Description update

-Category selection

-Selection toggle

-3. 📊 Graph & Performance Integration
-Selected variables:

-Appear in the graph dropdown

-First four also shown as KPIs

-Visualization:

-Dynamic updates on variable selection

-Smooth, responsive UI interaction

-4. 🔐 Authentication
-Firebase authentication via:

-Email/Password

-Google OAuth

-🛠 Tech Stack
-Framework: React 18 + Vite

-Language: TypeScript

-State Management: Redux Toolkit

-Routing: React Router DOM

-Styling: Tailwind CSS

-Auth: Firebase Authentication

-Icons: Lucide React

-Enhancements: MagicUI (micro-interactions)

-🧠 Technical Decisions & Trade-offs
-Decision	Reasoning
-Vite	Fast dev server & optimized build times
-Redux Toolkit	Global syncing of variables & module state Tailwind CSS	Rapid UI development with precision from Figma Local Form State	Prevents partial updates until confirmed Firebase Auth	Quick, secure setup with built-in OAuth options

-⚠️ Known Limitations
-No persistent backend (data lives in Redux store)

-Minimal form validation

-No unit/integration tests (low complexity due to dummy data)

-Basic error/loading state handling

-⏱️ Time Spent
-Task	Time Spent
-Requirement gathering & understanding	1 hr
-High-level data & user flow design	1 hr
-Firebase Auth setup	1 hr
-Redux & Types setup	30 min
-Dashboard + Graph + Variable Panel	2 hrs
-Slide-Over Edit Panel	1 hr
-Edit Variable Form & State Syncing	1 hr
-Hover Card Interaction	30 min
-Code refactoring & documentation	45 min
-Total	9 hrs

-📝 Final Notes
-All interactions follow Figma’s UX guidelines

-Slight variations may exist due to gaps in Figma specs

-UI is optimized for clarity, performance, and responsiveness
+### Active Module Window

+Displays content based on the selected module:
+Shows the Best Scenarios for that module,
+Includes a graph/visualization area,
+Lists the currently active/selected variables,

+### Graph Visualization

+Graph renders data points based on selected variables, Hovering on a data point reveals the Details Card with contextual info, Smooth fade-in animation for hover interaction,

+### Key Performance Indicators/Variables Panel

+Helps users understand which parameters are affecting the graph

+## 2: Edit Variables – Slide-Over Panel Functionality
+The Edit Variables Panel is an interactive, right-side slide-over card that allows users to explore and modify variables influencing the graph.

+### Features of the Edit Panel

+### Search Input:
+Positioned at the top for real-time filtering of variables by name, Case-insensitive search for smooth UX,
+Category-wise Variable Listing,
+Variables are grouped and rendered by their category, Each variable displays a selectable chip-like UI to toggle selection, Hover Interaction for Contextual Details,

+### On hover (1.5 seconds delay) over any variable:
+A contextual window appears below showing:
+The variable's name,
+Its description,
+An Edit button to modify it,

+### Edit Functionality

+On clicking the Edit button:

+A form opens inline, allowing the user to:

+Edit monthly cost values,
+Update description,
+Change the category,
+Toggle selected state,

+## 3: Graph & Performance Integration

+Selected Variables:
+Appear in the main Graph dropdown,
+Data points is visualized of selected dropdown item, The first four selected variables are also displayed as performance indicators,

+## 4: Authentication

+Firebase-based login (Email/Password and Google OAuth).

+---

+## Tech Stack

+React 18 + Vite

+TypeScript

+Redux Toolkit (state management)

+React Router DOM (navigation)

+Tailwind CSS (UI styling)

+Firebase Authentication (login)

+Lucide React Icons (icons)

+MagicUi (for those little UI enhancements)

+---

+## Technical Decisions & Trade-offs
+Used Vite for fast build,
+Redux Toolkit	For global variable and module state syncing, Tailwind CSS	Rapid UI development with design accuracy, Custom form state	Local state within form until saved avoids partial/incomplete updates, Firebase Auth	Quick, secure setup with built-in providers,

+---

+## Known Limitations
+Data is not persisted to a backend (stored only in Redux store), No unit or integration tests because edge case scenario is minimal due to dummy data, Validation is basic and assumes correct usage, error and loading states are minimal since dummy data is use,

+---

+## Time Spent

+Requirement Gathering and understanding: 1hr

+High level data and user flow design: 1hr

+Firebase Auth Setup: 1 hr

+Redux & Types Setup: 30min

+Dashboard + Graph + Variables Panel: 2 hrs

+Slide-Over Edit Panel: 1hrs

+Edit Variable Form + Cost Handling + State Sync: 1hrs

+Hover Card Interaction: 30min

+Code refactoring and documentation: 45min;

+Total: 9 hours

+---

+## Final Notes

+All interactions follow Figma’s UX guidance.

+Product Level user flow may have a slight difference since figma was very unclear.

+UI and interactions are optimized for clarity, speed, and responsiveness.

 Built with ❤️ by Jiya!